 Next steps

-When you first publish an experience, it's automatically set to private so that you are the only one who can play your game.
-However, creating on Roblox is always more fun when you can share what you make with your friends, so let's set up your experience so that others can play too.
+When you first publish a game, it's automatically set to private so that you are the only one who can play it.
+However, creating on Roblox is always more fun when you can share what you make with others, so let's set up your game so that they can play too.

-1. Using the steps from the last chapter, publish your experience so your friends can see your latest changes.
+1. Using the steps from the last chapter, publish your game so others can see your latest changes.

 1. Go to the left bar and select the Permissions tab.
 New settings display.